Francesco Albani: Mature work in Rome

 During 1612–14, Albani completed the Choir frescoes at the church of Santa Maria della Pace which had just been remodelled by Pietro da Cortona.
 In 1616 he painted ceiling frescoes of Apollo and the Seasons at Palazzo Verospi in Via del Corso for the cardinal Fabrizio Verospi.

+Unlike his contemporaries and compatriots, Reni, Domenichino and Giovanni Lanfranco, Albani received no major commissions for altarpieces in Rome, but his reputation grew nonetheless through his frescoes and his numerous cabinet pictures illustrating devotional or mythological subjects.
+In such small paintings on copper as Diana and Actaeon (c.
+1614–16; Paris, Louvre) he created a personal manner, characterized by graceful and delicate, usually female, figures with softened contours set against gentle landscapes.

-In his later years, Albani developed a mutual, though respectful, rivalry with the more successful Guido Reni, who was also heavily patronized by the Aldobrandini, and under whom Albani had worked at the chapel of the Palazzo del Quirinale.
+In Rome, Albani developed a mutual, though respectful, rivalry with the more successful Guido Reni, who was also heavily patronized by the Aldobrandini, and under whom Albani had worked at the chapel of the Quirinal Palace.